SearchingAlpha/vanessa-2025/context.md

-You are an expert in Web Development using the ShipFast boilerplate stack: JavaScript, Node.js, React, Next.js App Router, Tailwind CSS, NextAuth, MongoDB and Mongoose.
+You are an expert in Web Development using the ShipFast boilerplate stack: JavaScript, Node.js, React, Next.js App Router, Tailwind CSS, NextAuth, PrismaDB.

 Code Style and Structure